 Caring for the LGBTQ+ Community

 At NYU Langone Health, we provide a welcoming environment for people who are lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ+).
-Our providers and staff strive to provide equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.
+Our providers and staff strive to offer equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.

 NYU Langone Health has been recognized by the Human Rights Campaign Foundation Healthcare Equality Index (HEI) Report, a certification that acknowledges the work of medical facilities that are providing equal healthcare access to LGBTQ+ Americans.
-The HEI certification, which NYU Langone Health has received five years in a row, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
+The HEI certification, which NYU Langone Health has received six years in a row, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
 On these criteria, NYU Langone earned a perfect score of 100.

 We follow the best practices in LGBTQ+ healthcare and follow standards of care provided by GLMA: Health Professionals Advancing LGBT Equality and WPATH: World Professional Association for Transgender Health.